-Kyle Sutherland is a partner within the Corporate department in the Isle of Man.
+Kyle Sutherland is Corporate Local Practice Group Head in the Isle of Man.
 He is qualified to advise on both the laws of the BVI and Isle of Man, and specialises in a broad range of corporate and commercial disciplines in those jurisdictions, ranging from joint venture work, restructurings, mergers and acquisitions, asset finance transactions, private placement and listing work.

-Kyle qualified as an Isle of Man advocate in 2003, before leaving the Island and spending several years working for law firms in the United Kingdom.
-Prior to joining Appleby in 2010, Kyle spent three years working in the corporate department of a leading British Virgin Islands law firm, where he was involved in a wide spectrum of cross-border transactions, and was lead lawyer on a number of high-profile deals.
+Kyle qualified as an Isle of Man advocate in 2003, and subsequently spent a number of years working for firms in Liverpool and Manchester.
+Prior to re-joining Appleby in 2010, Kyle relocated to the British Virgin Islands and spent several years working in the corporate department of a leading British Virgin Islands law firm, where he was involved in a wide spectrum of cross-border transactions, and was lead lawyer on a number of high-profile deals.

 Kyle heads up Appleby’s BVI (GMT) team, servicing clients with BVI legal advice in a European friendly time zone.